Loading...

 hostnamectl

-This provides a structured view of hostname state and platform metadata.
-The key field for this lab is the static hostname, which persists across reboot.
+This shows hostname state and platform metadata.
+The key field is the static hostname, which persists across reboots.

 Static hostname: old-server